foss-for-synopsys-dwc-arc-processors/arc-gnu-toolchain/README.md

     $ brew install gawk gnu-sed gmp mpfr libmpc isl zlib

+On Void Linux, at least these packages are required:

+    $ xbps-install libmpc-devel ncurses-devel texinfo bison flex

 This process will start by downloading about 200 MiB of upstream sources, then will patch, build, and install the toolchain.
 If a local cache of the upstream sources exists in $(DISTDIR), it will be used; the default location